-Biomedical sciences is a fascinating subject area.
+Biomedical Sciences is a fascinating subject area.
 You’ll learn all about genetics, the human body, how we fight off illnesses, how medicines work in the body, how diseases are passed down the bloodline and so on.

-What does a biomedical scientist do?
+What does a Biomedical scientist do?

-Biomedical scientists carry out a variety scientific tests and conduct analysis on tissue and fluid samples given by patients.
+Biomedical scientists carry out a variety of scientific tests and conduct analysis on tissue and fluid samples given by patients.
 Your work is extremely important as it helps doctors diagnose and treat diseases.
 There are four areas in which you could specialise: